DEMIURGE-studio/bevy_diesel/README.md

 # bevy_diesel

 A data-driven ability engine for Bevy.
-Analogous to UE5's Gameplay Ability System (GAS), but designed around Bevy's ECS.
+Inspired by UE5's Gameplay Ability System (GAS), designed around Bevy's ECS.

 Diesel lets you build abilities by composing reusable templates.
 A fireball ability spawns an explosive projectile, which spawns an explosion on hit, which deals damage in a radius - each piece is a small, self-contained template that references others by name.
 The same explosion template works whether it came from a fireball, a firestorm, or a landmine.